fengchenLBL/lrc-meditron/README.md

 * 70B model: __Out of GPU Memory__ when running it on a node with four A100 GPUs with 80GB memory

 ## 5. Conclusion
-Following these steps, you can successfully set up Meditron, download necessary datasets, and run inference using Meditron-7B.
+Following these steps, you can successfully set up Meditron, download necessary datasets, and run inference using Meditron-7B (on A40 and A100 GPUs).
 If you encounter any issues, refer to the troubleshooting section or adjust the pipeline parameters accordingly.
 However, Meditron-70B had Out-of-Memory Issues when running on NVIDIA A100(80GB)